AzonInc/Doorman/README.md

 The ESPHome Doorman Stock Firmware implements the following:
 - **Party Mode**\
-Automatically opens the Door when the Doorbell is pressed.\
+Automatically opens the Door when the doorbell button is pressed.\
 The Party Mode Switch Entity is disabled by default.

 Furthermore you could implement the following: